Brooklyn Museum: European Art

 200 Eastern Parkway, Brooklyn, NY 11238

-This major reinstallation of our European art collection presents masterpieces spanning the Early Renaissance through World War II.
+European Art at Brooklyn Museum is a major reinstallation of its European art collection presents masterpieces spanning the Early Renaissance through World War II. reinstallation of our European art collection presents masterpieces spanning the Early Renaissance through World War II.

 The selection of sixty-three drawings, prints, paintings, and sculptures in marble, plaster, and bronze addresses identity-making in Europe through themes of the body (The Nude), faith (The Sacred: Religious Art), fashion (The Secular: Portraiture), and a sense of place (The Menacing Landscape and The Tranquil Landscape).